By Alaina Johns

 Custom candles are a great gift this year, since we’re spending so much time at home.
 Check out Allentown’s Wicksquisite Candles, whose coconut wax creations include gorgeous dessert-inspired aromas such as banana cream pie and cinnamon roll.

-And Philly candle-lovers sing the praises of Wick and Wildflower, which you can browse and buy on Instagram.
+And Philly candle-lovers sing the praises of Wick and Wildflower, which you can browse on their Instagram.
 A variety of crystals, stones, and flowers nestle in creamy white wax poured into repurposed glasses and bowls.
-With inspirations like Game of Thrones and Downton Abbey, the creators say these handmade candles are perfect for setting new intentions as you light the wick.
+With inspirations like Alice's Tea Party and Downton Abbey, the creators say these handmade candles are perfect for setting new intentions as you light the wick.

 For the griller in the family, give Pennsylvania flavor with Uncle Jammy’s.
 Pittsburgh entrepreneur Jamal Etienne-Harrigan has been making wing sauces and dry rubs for almost 15 years.
 The Connecticut-born Etienne-Harrigan’s culinary influences include his family’s roots in Baton Rouge and the Virgin Islands.
 Some of his products are seasonal, and some are year-round, like the sweet-and-spicy Your Arrogance Amuses Me!, a sauce made with papaya, pear, Arrogant Bastard Ale, basil, and ginger.
 Only-in-Pittsburgh dry rub varieties include Steel City Fry Seasoning and Bridge City Brisket Rub.